mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 }
 ```

-These schemas define how ResponsesAgentRequest and ResponsesAgentResponse are structured.
+These schemas define how `ResponsesAgentRequest` and `ResponsesAgentResponse` are structured.
 Note that both can include additional parameters (like temperature or max_output_tokens), so it’s worth checking the [full API reference](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.types.html#mlflow.types.responses.ResponsesAgentRequest) for details.

 **The Role of `prep_msgs_for_cc_llm()`**

-OpenAI recently introduced a new Responses API, which replaces the older Chat Completions API used in many legacy examples.
-Databricks’ ResponsesAgent class and its request/response types are built to align with this newer API.

-However — and this is where things get tricky — the two APIs expect slightly different input formats.
+OpenAI recently introduced a new **Responses API** to improve upon their existing **Chat Completions API**.
+Databricks’ `ResponsesAgent` class and its request/response types are built to align with this newer API.
+However, the two APIs expect slightly different input formats.

 - The Chat Completions API expects a list of messages.
 - The Responses API can accept a single string or a structured schema.

 This means that a request formatted for the Responses API won’t necessarily work with the Chat Completions API.

-That’s where prep_msgs_for_cc_llm() (short for prepare messages for chat completion LLM) comes in — it automatically converts the input into the correct structure.
-You don’t have to define it yourself; it’s inherited from the ResponsesAgent base class.
+That’s where the `prep_msgs_for_cc_llm()` (short for prepare messages for chat completion LLM) comes in.
+It automatically converts input from the Responses format to the Chat Completions format.
+Fortunately, you don’t have to define it yourself; it’s inherited from the ResponsesAgent base class.

 **Why Not Use the Responses API Directly?**